Online: Writing Trauma

 If you have any questions, please contact us.

 NOTE: This course involves substantial engagement with texts that testify to traumatic experiences, and participants are asked to peer review each other’s writing.
 While participants have the option of opting out of peer review and skipping any set readings they feel may be damaging, it is best suited for people with established support who feel they can cope with exposure to their own and others’ trauma.

 ‘Meera Atkinson’s comments and the work she set was thought provoking and inspired a curiosity to delve deeper into the subject material.’ — Geetha, 2022

 ‘The lectures and writing prompts were excellent!’ — Participant, 2022

 ‘The readings were all available at once so we could work through the material at our own pace.
 Meera Atkinson’s comments and the work she set was thought provoking and inspired a curiosity to delve deeper into the subject material.’ — Participant, 2021

 Check out our full range of online courses to develop your writing skills, gain professional and peer feedback and connect to a community of writers.
 If you’re looking for feedback, we have online feedback courses, manuscript assessments and mentorships available.
 For information about publishing, editing and answers to other frequently asked questions, head to our free resources for writers.

 About the tutor

 Meera Atkinson is the author of Traumata and The Poetics of Transgenerational Trauma.
-Her creative nonfiction, fiction, and poetry have appeared in many publications, including Best Australian Poems 2010, Best Australian Stories 2007, Griffith Review and Southerly.
-Meera was the Varuna Dr Dark Flagship Fellowship recipient for 2017.
-She teaches creative writing in university undergraduate and postgraduate programs.
+Her creative nonfiction, fiction, and poetry have appeared in many publications, including Best Australian Poems, Best Australian Stories, Griffith Review and Southerly.
+Meera has over a decade of experience teaching writing in university programs and as a private mentor.
 Photo: L.J.
 Spruyt